Edwin Torres (judge)

-Edwin Torres (born January 7, 1931) is a former New York State Supreme Court judge and author of Puerto Rican descent, who wrote the 1975 novel Carlito's Way.
-His book was the basis for the 1993 movie of the same name, starring Al Pacino, and for the 1979 book After Hours, the sequel to Carlito's Way.
+Edwin Torres (born January 7, 1931) is a former New York State Supreme Court justice and novelist of Puerto Rican descent.
+Torres wrote Carlito's Way and its sequel After Hours, which was adapted into the 1993 film Carlito's Way, starring Al Pacino.

 Early years

 Both of Torres's parents emigrated from Jayuya, Puerto Rico, and settled in the barrio in Manhattan's Spanish Harlem, where Torres was born.
 Growing up in poverty, Torres graduated from Stuyvesant High School.
-From there he attended City College of the City University of New York, followed by the Brooklyn Law School.
+From there he attended City College of the City University of New York, followed by Brooklyn Law School.

 Legal career

-In 1958, Torres was admitted to the New York State Bar.
-In 1959, as an assistant district attorney, Torres participated in the prosecution of Sal "the Capeman" Agron.
-Shortly thereafter he became a criminal defense attorney.
+In 1958, Torres was admitted to the New York State Bar Association.
+In 1959, as an assistant district attorney, he participated in the prosecution of Sal "the Capeman" Agron.
+Shortly thereafter, Torres became a criminal defense lawyer.

 In 1977, Torres was appointed to the New York State Criminal Court.
-In 1980 he was selected to the State Supreme Court, where he served as a justice in the Twelfth Judicial District in New York City.
-The Supreme Court has jurisdiction over felony cases, and Torres presided over a number of high-profile murder cases.
+Three years later, he was elected to the New York State Supreme Court, where he served as a justice representing the Twelfth Judicial District in New York City.
+The Criminal Branch of the New York State Supreme Court tries felony cases in the five counties of New York City, and Torres presided over a number of high profile murder cases during his tenure.